-- Continuing to build a good working relationship with the Authority's external auditors Grant Thornton. - Receiving and reviewing a number of useful sector updates from the external auditors. - Following the final abolition of the Audit Commission, continuing to maintain an awareness of the likely changes to the appointment of external auditors through the Local Audit and Accountability Act. - Reviewing the Committee's Terms of Reference in order to ensure they remain fit for purpose. - Providing additional assurance through a process of on-going independent review. - Raising the profile of internal control issues across the Authority and of the need to ensure that audit recommendations are implemented. - Regular consideration and review of the Authority's Risk Register and accompanying assurances. - Building the skills and knowledge of Committee members through regular technical updates and the consideration of related guidance issued by CIPFA. - The continued presence of an independent member in order to broaden the Committee's experience and independent view point.
+- Continuing to build a good working relationship with the Authority's external auditors Grant Thornton. - Receiving and reviewing a number of useful sector updates from the external auditors. - Reviewing the Committee's Terms of Reference and the Internal Audit Charter in order to ensure they remain fit for purpose. - Providing additional assurance through a process of on-going independent review. - Raising the profile of internal control issues across the Authority and of the need to ensure that audit recommendations are implemented. - Regular consideration and review of the Authority's Risk Register and accompanying assurances. - Building the skills and knowledge of Committee members through regular technical updates and the consideration of related guidance issued by CIPFA. - The continued presence of an independent member in order to broaden the Committee's experience and independent view point. - A key role in overseeing the work of the Pensions Board